 The following safety information is based on the Highlights section of the Prescribing Information for Dovato.
-Please consult the full Prescribing Information for all the labelled safety information for Dovato.
+Please consult the full Prescribing Information for all the labeled safety information for Dovato.

 WARNING: PATIENTS CO-INFECTED WITH HEPATITIS B VIRUS (HBV) AND HUMAN IMMUNODEFICIENCY VIRUS (HIV-1): EMERGENCE OF LAMIVUDINE-RESISTANT HBV AND EXACERBATIONS OF HBV

 - All patients with HIV-1 should be tested for the presence of HBV prior to or when initiating Dovato.
 Emergence of lamivudine-resistant HBV variants associated with lamivudine-containing antiretroviral regimens has been reported.
 If Dovato is used in patients co-infected with HIV-1 and HBV, additional treatment should be considered for appropriate treatment of chronic HBV; otherwise, consider an alternative regimen